Boostry123/Book-Appointment/README.md

 # Book-Appointment

-Booking to an appointment with a working database and a user/admin frielndly UI
+Booking an appointment with a working database and a user/admin frielndly UI

 language used : JavaScript , EJS